micene09/scarlett/docs/index.md

 features:
   - icon: a
-    title: Class and Functional APIs
+    title: Multi API Styles
-    details: Both APIs to find the best fit to your project
+    details: Available Class and Functional API to find the best fit to your project
   - icon: a
     title: Typescript powered
     details: Success and Error response objects with intellisense covered